 So you’re about to welcome a new little bundle of joy into your life.
-Between all of the planning, the saving, the waiting and belly growing, there is still some fun to be had.
+Between all of the planning, the saving, the waiting, and belly growing, there is still some fun to be had.
 A baby shower is not only about celebrating the newest member of the family, but also honoring and supporting the parents.
+Find the best baby shower invitations wording ideas along with great baby shower gifts that you can include in your special baby shower.

 Between planning a party, setting the registry, choosing fun games, baby shower planning can get a bit overwhelming.
 The last thing you need to be thinking about is a seemingly small detail like the wording for your baby shower invitations.
 Unfortunately, the baby shower invite wording is one of the most important pieces of the party.